sib-swiss/advanced-statistics/docs/day3.md

 ### multi-level / mixed-effects modeling

-let's begin by assessing the need for a multi-level model First, we will fit a baseline model (only including an intercept) using ML Next, we will fit another model that allows intercepts to vary between clusters (i.e. a random intercept model)
+Let's begin by assessing the need for a multi-level model First, we will fit a baseline model (only including an intercept) using ML Next, we will fit another model that allows intercepts to vary between clusters (i.e. a random intercept model)